UKHomeOffice/application-container-platform/docs/how-to-docs/reloading-certificates-within-sidecar.md

 If you are using Nginx sidecar to terminate TLS in pods then you will need to make some updates to your deployment and add a new Certificate when migrating over to Cert Manager.

 This can be achieved in two steps.

+/*:

-1.Creating a new certificate.
+- 1.Creating a new certificate.
-2.Updating your deployment to load use the new certificate and periodically reload it
+- 2.Updating your deployment to load use the new certificate and periodically reload it.

+ */

 ###1.Creating new certificate.
 Let's start by making a new certificate.